White Sox vs. Rockies Player Props Betting Odds

-Player prop bet odds for Luis Robert, Ryan McMahon and others are listed when the Chicago White Sox visit the Colorado Rockies at Coors Field on Saturday (first pitch at 8:10 PM ET).
+Player prop bet odds for Luis Robert, Ryan McMahon and others are available when the Chicago White Sox visit the Colorado Rockies at Coors Field on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!